eserlxl/nextVersion/doc/CI_CD_GUIDE.md

 ### Memory Safety Testing

-Memory safety is a critical concern for `vglog-filter`, and multiple testing approaches are employed:
+Memory safety is a critical concern for `next-version`, and multiple testing approaches are employed:

 **Memory Sanitizer (MSan):**
 -   Detects uninitialized memory usage